See this life-size Bugatti Chiron made of Lego

 @CNNMoney

-Do you have more than a million pieces Lego, 2,300 electric motors and some 13,000 spare hours?
-If so, you too could own a Bugatti ... made of Lego.
+Do you have more than a million pieces of Lego, 2,300 electric motors and some 13,000 spare hours?
+If so, you too could own a Bugatti ...
+Made of Lego.

 Top Videos